You are here: Home About Gesa History

 2012: There were exciting new community partnerships during 2012, with the sponsorship of the Carousel of Dreams in Kennewick and the Power House Theatre in Walla Walla.

 2013: Gesa celebrated our Diamond Anniversary - 60 years of serving our members and communities.
 For the last 60 years, Gesa has been a key player in ushering in the cultural development and betterment of our communities.
-Gesa also opened two new branches; one in East Wenatchee and one in North Richland, and introduced Personal Teller Machines (PTMs) into our branch network.
-The PTMs utilize video banking which provides a cost effective way of providing members with more branch locations.
+Gesa also opened two new Member Service Centers (MSC); one in East Wenatchee and one in North Richland, and introduced Personal Teller Machines (PTMs) into our MSC network.
+The PTMs utilize video banking which provides a cost effective way of providing members with more MSC locations.